Tales Don't Tell Themselves

-It was released on 14 May 2007.
-Before the release of the album, the band released several short studio update videos informing fans of their progress.
+Production

 During the recording of the album, Matt Davies used the same microphone he used to record the group's first album Casually Dressed and Deep in Conversation and Ryan Richards recorded his drum parts by recording cymbals separately from the rest of his drum parts and replacing the normal cymbals with electric ones whilst recording basic drums.
 Davies plays guitar on several of the songs; this is the first album in which he has done so.

+Composition

+Davies has mentioned that it is a concept album:

+Release

+The album was released on 14 May 2007.
+Before the release of the album, the band released several short studio update videos informing fans of their progress.
+The album was released in Japan with two bonus tracks: "Rise and Fall" and "Crash and Burn (Home Demo)"; which were also sold as bonus tracks on iTunes.

 On 13 February 2007, the band released the track "Out of Reach" as a taster for fans.
 The lead single from the album, "Into Oblivion (Reunion)", was released on 7 May 2007.
 The song was first played on The Zane Lowe rock show on 19 March and the official music video was uploaded to the band's MySpace page shortly after.
+"Into Oblivion (Reunion)" reached number 16 in the UK charts in its first week.
+It was nominated for the Kerrang!
+Award for Best Single.
+The song was once featured on Coronation Street, with David Platt sat in his car listening to the song.

 According to Davies, speaking at a performance at Manchester's Apollo Theatre, the second single from the album is to be "Walk Away".

-The album was released in Japan with two bonus tracks: "Rise and Fall" and "Crash and Burn (Home Demo)"; which were also sold as bonus tracks on iTunes.

-Concept and themes

-Davies has mentioned that it is a concept album:

-The video for Walk Away was played on 8 June 2007 on Kerrang!
+It was released on 23 July 2007 and reached number 40 in the UK Charts.
+It was accompanied by a music video featuring a fisherman who goes missing.
+It follows his wife and daughter both breaking down.
+The video ends with the mother realising she cannot go on like this and trying to continue with her life.
+There are also scenes of Davies singing on a couch.
+The video featured actress Amanda Ryan and was filmed on location in the town of Whitstable on the north Kent coast in April 2007.
+The interior scenes were shot in another house on the seafront, not the house shown on the external shot.
+The video was played on 8 June 2007 on Kerrang!
 TV.
 The video concerns the missing fisherman around whom the album is based.
 It follows his wife and daughter both breaking down.
 The video ends with the mother realising she cannot go on like this and trying to continue with her life.
 There are also scenes of Davies singing on a couch.
 The video was added to the Kerrang! playlist.